On the robust isolated calmness of a class of nonsmooth optimizations on Riemannian manifolds and its applications: Introduction

+This model is a nonsmooth optimization problem on the fixed-rank manifold, which aims to recover a low-rank approximation of a matrix while minimizing the impact of outliers and noise.
+The robust matrix completion is essential for accurately reconstructing missing data in the presence of corruption or errors. \end{example} }

-Many algorithms for solving the nonsmooth optimization problems have been extended from Euclidean space to Riemannian manifolds, such as the subgradient methods \cite{FO98,GH16}, proximal gradient methods \cite{CMMZ20,HW19,HW21}, alternating direction methods of multipliers (ADMM) \cite{KGB16,LO14}, proximal point methods \cite{CDMS21,FO02} and augmented Lagrangian methods (ALM) \cite{DP19,ZBDZ21}.
-However, the theoretical results for the nonsmooth manifold optimization problem seem much less than those under Euclidean settings.
-To the best of our knowledge, perturbation analysis for the problem~\eqref{eq:prime}, which is closely related to the convergence analysis of numerical algorithms, has not been established yet.
+Many algorithms for solving nonsmooth optimization problems have been extended from the Euclidean space to Riemannian manifolds, such as the subgradient methods~\cite{FO98,GH16}, the proximal gradient methods~\cite{CMMZ20,HW19,HW21}, the alternating direction methods of multipliers (ADMM)~\cite{KGB16,LO14}, the proximal point methods~\cite{CDMS21,FO02}, and the augmented Lagrangian methods (ALM)~\cite{DP19,ZBDZ21}.
+However, the theoretical results for nonsmooth manifold optimization problems appear to be significantly fewer compared to those in Euclidean settings.
+To the best of our knowledge, perturbation analysis for problem~\eqref{eq:prime}, which is closely related to the convergence analysis of numerical algorithms, has not yet been established.